John Dolbeer: Estate

-John Dolbeer died in San Francisco from a heart ailment on August 17, 1902.
+John Dolbeer died in San Francisco from a heart ailment on August 17, 1902, and was buried at Cypress Lawn Memorial Park in Colma.
 The bulk of his estate went to his lone surviving daughter Bertha, and was worth nearly one million dollars.
 Additional sums were given to several charities, and relatives in Epsom, including his niece Ellen Dolbeer Hall (daughter of his brother Calvin) and her husband, Charles Sumner Hall.
 There is now a prestigious scholarship awarded at the University of California, Berkeley in his name and honor.